-A reception on Liberty Island will follow the event.
-Dignitaries will speak, WWII veterans will be recognized, Honor Guards will be present, and both national anthems will be performed.
+A reception on Liberty Island followed the event.
+Dignitaries spoke, WWII veterans were recognized, Honor Guards were present, and both national anthems were performed.

-On that day, once more, the French people will express their gratitude to America, their oldest friend and ally, for their regained freedom.
-We will do so in such a grand and emotional fashion over the worldwide symbol of Liberty.
+On that day, once more, the French people expressed their gratitude to America, their oldest friend and ally, for their regained freedom.
+We did so in such a grand and emotional fashion over the worldwide symbol of Liberty.

 To contribute to The French Will Never Forget:

 The French Will Never Forget express their immense gratitude to Mr. Armando Milani for his unique and superb design of our logo.